About Singapore Botanic Gardens

 Popular Reads: Top free things to do in Singapore when you are on a budget

-- Botanico at The Garage: Head towards Botanico at the Garage to try their European cuisines with an Asian inflexion.
-This place is best known for its seasonality focused cuisines.
+1. Botanico at The Garage: Head towards Botanico at the Garage to try their European cuisines with an Asian inflection.
+This place is best known for its seasonality-focused cuisines.

-- Corner House: Experience the allure of a multi-layered dining experience at the Corner House at Singapore Botanical Gardens.
-Gastro Botanica, which is a France inspired contemporary cuisine, is a popular delicacy of this place.
+3. Corner House: Experience the allure of a multi-layered dining experience at the Corner House at Singapore Botanical Gardens.
+Gastro Botanica, which is a France-inspired contemporary cuisine, is a popular delicacy of this place.

-- Halia Restaurant and the Villa: Standing beside the Ginger Gardens, Halia Restaurant and the Villa is well-known for its fusion cuisine type where you get to taste a blend of European and Asian spices and flavours.
+8. Halia Restaurant and the Villa: Standing beside the Ginger Gardens, Halia Restaurant and the Villa is well-known for its fusion cuisine type where you get to taste a blend of European and Asian spices and flavors.

 Also, Check: Romantic Restaurants in Singapore for Love Birds out there